-- Routine maintenance items including lubricants, rubber gas hose, the cleaning of the heater and fridge flues, the replacement of gas jets, the resealing and/ or replacement of shower room sealant, the adjustment and lubrication of locks; - Any breakage or failure of any windows, glass, tyres, fluorescent tubes, replacement light bulbs, spotlights, tap washers or thermocouples; - Any failure resulting from the use of a part or component in the holiday home which is not approved by Swift. - 7.
+- Cleaning or adjustment of any assemblies; - Cosmetic finishes to kitchen sinks, sealants, cooker tops, vanity units, shower trays; - Routine maintenance items including lubricants, rubber gas hose, the cleaning of the heater and fridge flues, the replacement of gas jets, the resealing and/ or replacement of shower room sealant, the adjustment and lubrication of locks; - Any breakage or failure of any windows, glass, tyres, fluorescent tubes, replacement light bulbs, spotlights, tap washers or thermocouples; - Any failure resulting from the use of a part or component in the holiday home which is not approved by Swift.

+Failure of any part or component, which is not original equipment, or a defect caused as a result of an unauthorized modification to the Holiday home.
 Swift shall not be liable under this Warranty if the holiday home has been neglected, misused, modified or used for hire or reward or if the identification marks (chassis/VIN numbers) have been removed or defaced.
 The holiday home will be deemed to have been neglected if it has not been maintained as stated in this handbook.